Job Submission and Control

 Cluster job resource limits

-While the Sheffield cluster have very large amounts of resources to use for your jobs there are limits applied in order for the schedulers to function.
+While the Sheffield clusters have very large amounts of resources to use for your jobs there are limits applied in order for the schedulers to function.
 The limits below apply to the default free queues.
 Other queues may have different settings.

 Warning